 The INSPIRE program was created based on the idea that stronger schools lead to stronger neighborhoods, and stronger neighborhoods lead to stronger schools.

-The INSPIRE plans includerecommendations for how to improve the surrounding neighborhood environment and improve quality of life for students, their families, and all neighborhood residents.
+INSPIRE plans include recommendations for how to improve the surrounding neighborhood environment and improve quality of life for students, their families, and all neighborhood residents.
 By focusing on a small geographic area, INSPIRE plans can include recommendations for specific, actionable public investments to the surrounding neighborhood.
 Each plan identifies both short-term and long-term recommendations:

 - Short-term recommendations are public improvements that can be made by the opening day of each school.
 Special attention is paid to physical improvements and maintenance to the perimeter of the school site and to the primary routes leading to the school.